-I was reading my son a bedtime story and I was also secretly thanking God that our day had finally come to an end.
+I was reading my son a bedtime story the other night and I was also secretly thanking God that our day had finally come to an end.
 Thankfully, my exhaustion didn’t blind me from recognizing the moment that was about to give birth.
 I quietly watched his mind spinning and his eyes sinking and like a bubble about to be formed and take off into the air, the words began to form.
 Not wanting to move or breathe trying to avoid bursting the bubble.
 I just listened and watched.
 I wanted his words to gently land in my hands, into my arms, his safe place.

 Then there was silence.
 And those awful 3 words were uttered, words that strike fear into any parent.
 Out of his little mouth came, “I hate myself.”

-Immediately my stomach sank and this mama’s heart quietly cried.
+Immediately, my stomach sank and this mama’s heart quietly cried.
 Did my little sweet boy just whisper those awful words about himself?
 Why would my little boy hate himself?
 What happened?
 Why?

 My husband would tell you I don’t like to be touched when I am falling asleep.
 But that evening I could have held my little boy all night in my arms to assure him that he is the most amazing little boy I have ever met.
 But instead I just held him and silently prayed for his little wounded heart.
 He never shared with me if something happened that day to make him feel that way.